DriveWorks Pro: Specification Flow [send feedback...]

 Step 1

-Right click on the State that is to be set as the Initial State.
+Right click on a running State that is to be set as the Initial State.

 This will open the State Type dialog.